Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 === Initialization

 Because of the LSP's server/client system, it is technically possible to use an externally running language server.
-Even so, in practice the server is typically started by the IDE in question.
+Even so, in practice the server is typically started by an IDE.

 The first message exchanged between client and server is an #box["`initialize`"] request sent by the client.
 The client has to wait for the server to respond to this request before sending any other messages, and finally sends an #box["`initialized`"] notification to mark the initialization complete.
-This back and forth is illustrated in @lsp-init.
+This handshake is illustrated in @lsp-init.

 #figure(
   cetz.canvas({